kirbydesign/designsystem/readme.md

 ```

 ### Testing
-Kirby includes a testing module for mocking out Kirby components in Unit Tests.
-Configure your test module with the following:
+Kirby includes a testing module for mocking out Kirby components in unit tests.
+To mock out Kirby in tests of components that use a `<kirby-` tag, you need to configure your testing module with the following:

 ```ts
 import { KirbyTestingModule } from '@kirbydesign/designsystem/testing';